Computational-Genomics-BSC/plink-bed-reader/README.md

 # PLINK BED reader<!-- omit in toc -->
 **Lightweight and memory efficient reader for PLINK BED files**.
 It supports both SNP-major and individual-major formats.
-Written in pure Python.
+Written in Python 3.
 Check the [available documentation](https://computational-genomics-bsc.github.io/plink-bed-reader/) for more information.

 ## Table of contents<!-- omit in toc -->
 - [Getting started](#getting-started)